markbsigler/CodePipeline-MCP/README.md

 3. View the mutation report:
    Open the generated HTML report at `reports/mutation/mutation.html` for detailed results.

 **Note:** The current mutation score is 85%.
-Some low-level error branches and legacy code are not fully covered due to complexity or low risk.
+All critical logic and edge cases are covered; some low-level error branches and legacy code are not fully covered due to complexity or low risk.
 See the mutation report for details.

 #### Stryker Configuration